bahmoudd/arch-install-guide/README.md

-git\*       | Github command-line utility tools. (needed to access the AUR) fastfetch   | Fastfetch is a command-line system information tool, that is the sucessor to NeoFetch. cups\*      | Printer service lib32-mesa\*| Optional dependency for Steam game using the Vulkan backend
+git\*       | Github command-line utility tools. (needed to access the AUR) fastfetch   | Fastfetch is a command-line system information tool, that is the sucessor to NeoFetch. cups\*      | Printer service wine\*      | Compatibility layer for Windows applications.
+Proton needs this application in order to run most Steam games lib32-mesa\*| Optional dependency for Steam game using the Vulkan backend